Utrecht: Population centres and agglomeration

+Abstede (Utrecht-Oost), Catharijne (Utrecht-Binnenstad), Lauwerecht (Utrecht-Noordoost) and Tolsteeg (Utrecht-Zuid) were separate municipalities between 1818 and 1823, when they were merged with Utrecht.
+Zuilen (Utrecht-Noordwest) was a separate municipality until 1954, when it was merged with Utrecht and the former municipality of Maarssen.
+Former municipalities Oudenrijn (nowadays part of Utrecht), Jutphaas (nowadays part of Nieuwegein) and Achttienhoven (nowadays part of De Bilt) partially merged with Utrecht in 1954.
+In 2001, the former municipality of Vleuten-De Meern (a merger between the former municipalities of Vleuten, Haarzuilens, Veldhuizen and Oudenrijn in 1954) merged with Utrecht to become a city part (wijk) of it.

 Utrecht is the centre of a densely populated area, a fact which makes concise definitions of its agglomeration difficult, and somewhat arbitrary.
 The smaller Utrecht agglomeration of continuously built-up areas counts some 420,000 inhabitants and includes Nieuwegein, IJsselstein and Maarssen.
-It is sometimes argued that the close by municipalities De Bilt, Zeist, Houten, Vianen, Driebergen-Rijsenburg (Utrechtse Heuvelrug), and Bunnik should also be counted towards the Utrecht agglomeration, bringing the total to 640,000 inhabitants.
+It is sometimes argued that the close by municipalities De Bilt, Zeist, Houten, Vianen (Vijfheerenlanden), Driebergen-Rijsenburg (Utrechtse Heuvelrug), and Bunnik should also be counted towards the Utrecht agglomeration, bringing the total to 640,000 inhabitants.
 The larger region, including slightly more remote cities such as Woerden and Amersfoort, counts up to 820,000 inhabitants.